FROM THE MOUNTAINS TO THE SEA

 Acadia National Park

 Acadia National Park is a once-in-a-lifetime experience.
 Come for the mountains of Mount Desert Island that appear to rise from the land and camp among the most inspiring natural setting on the globe.
 Some of the 120 miles of hiking trails lead to the awesome 1,532-foot Cadillac Mountain, where the views are unmatched – on a clear day you can see nearly 100 miles.
 The coastal city of Bar Harbor serves as a magnificent home base for your exploration.
 A town the Rockefellers and Vanderbilt’s once called home, it is a hub of family activities, boutique shopping, and museums that showcase the area’s Wabanaki Indian heritage.
+To make the most of your Acadia National Park trip, stay right next to the park in the yurt village of Acadia Wilderness Lodge for the full glamping experience.

 A TRIBUTE TO THE STATE’S DIVERSITY